William Arthur Ward

 Why did this happen to me?

 Why do I always make a mess of things?

 Why didn’t I just do this earlier, then I wouldn’t be in this mess?

 Why is it that I just can’t catch a break?

 Why does it seem as though everyone is out to get me?

 These are of course weakening questions that will get you absolutely nowhere.
 These are the types of questions you should avoid asking yourself at all costs.
-Instead, you should refocus your energies on asking more empowering questions that will move you closer to a desired outcome.
-For instance you could ask yourself:
+Instead, you should refocus your energies on asking more empowering questions that will move you closer to the desired outcome.
+For instance, you could ask yourself:

 What are the benefits of this situation?

 What’s the value in experiencing this setback?

 What’s the opportunity here that I could take advantage of?